Philip I of France: Personal rule

 When Baldwin VI died in 1070, his younger brother Robert the Frisian seized Flanders.
 Philip invaded Flanders in support of Baldwin's widow Richilda, but was defeated by Robert at Cassel in 1071.

 Philip appointed Alberic first Constable of France in 1060.
 A great part of his reign, like his father's, was spent putting down revolts by his power-hungry vassals.
-In 1077, he summoned a great host to relieve Dol-de-Bretagne and prevent the annexation of Brittany by William the Conqueror, who was forced to capitulate and make his peace with Philip.
+In 1076, he summoned a great host to relieve Dol-de-Bretagne and prevent the annexation of Brittany by William the Conqueror, who was forced to capitulate and make his peace with Philip.
 In 1082, Philip I expanded his demesne with the annexation of the Vexin, in reprisal against Robert Curthose's attack on William's heir, William Rufus.
 Then in 1100, he took control of Bourges.
 Philip expanded the royal demesne by incorporating the monasteries of Saint-Denis and Corbie.

 In 1106, he married his daughter Constance to Bohemond I of Antioch.
 The marriage was celebrated in Chartres with great pomp.
 In 1107, Pope Paschal II met Philip and the future Louis VI in Saint-Denis, cementing a century-long alliance between the kingdom of France and the papacy against the Holy Roman Empire.

 Philip's reign also saw an increase of foreign expeditions led by the great lords of his kingdom, starting with the siege of Barbastro in 1064.
 Although the king was mainly concerned with internal politics, troops from his own demesne joined the ranks of William of Normandy during the Conquest of England in 1066, of Odo of Burgundy during the Franco-Spanish campaign against the Almoravids in 1087, and of the various leaders of the First Crusade, in which his brother Hugh of Vermandois was a major participant.

 Personal life

 Philip first married Bertha of Holland in 1072.
-Although the marriage produced the necessary heir, Philip fell in love with Bertrade de Montfort, the wife of Fulk IV, Count of Anjou.
-He repudiated Bertha (claiming she was too fat) and married Bertrade on 15 May 1092.
+Although the marriage produced the necessary heir, Philip fell in love with Bertrada of Montfort, the wife of Count Fulk IV of Anjou.
+He repudiated Queen Bertha (claiming she was too fat) and married Countess Bertrada on 15 May 1092.
 In 1094 following the synod of Autun, he was excommunicated by the papal representative, Hugh of Die, for the first time; after a long silence, Pope Urban II repeated the excommunication at the Council of Clermont in November 1095.
-Several times the ban was lifted as Philip promised to part with Bertrade, but he always returned to her.
+Several times the ban was lifted as Philip promised to part with Bertrada, but he always returned to her.

-In 1101, the sentence was renewed by Urban II in Poitiers, despite the protest of William IX, Duke of Aquitaine, who entered the church with his knights to prevent his suzerain from being excommunicated on his lands.
-After making a public penance in 1104, Philip received absolution and was reconciled with the Church, and must have kept his involvement with Bertrade discreet.
+In 1101, the sentence was renewed by Urban II in Poitiers, despite the protest of Duke William IX of Aquitaine, who entered the church with his knights to prevent his suzerain from being excommunicated on his lands.
+After making a public penance in 1104, Philip received absolution and was reconciled with the Church, and must have kept his involvement with Bertrada discreet.
 In France, the king was opposed by Bishop Ivo of Chartres, a famous jurist.